-A herniated disc in your lower spine may also lead to your tailbone hurting while pregnant.
+A herniated disc in your lower spine may also complicate your tailbone hurting while pregnant.

-A few recommendations on how to relieve tailbone pain during pregnancy and sleep better too: sleep on your left side with a pillow tucked between your knees.
+PregMed offers several ideas for relieving tailbone pain.
+For instance, sleep on your left side with a pillow tucked between your knees.
 If you are experiencing tailbone pain pregnancy second trimester or third trimester, use a pillow to support your stomach as your baby bump gets bigger.
-It's a good idea to get a full-body pillow for this purpose.
+Some women find that a full-body pillow is perfect for this purpose.

 5. Sitting can make your coccyx pain worse, but there are steps you can take to ease the discomfort